Artificial IntelligenceTechnology

 Collecting and analyzing large amounts of data raises concerns about privacy and security.
 Farmers may be hesitant to share their data with third-party providers, particularly if they are not confident in protecting sensitive information.

-What are the Applications of Artificial Intelligence in Agriculture?
+What are the applications of AI in agriculture?

 Artificial intelligence (AI) is becoming increasingly important in agriculture, with a wide range of applications across the industry.
-Here are some of the key applications of AI in agriculture:
+Here are some of the key AI use cases in agriculture:

 01- Precision Agriculture